-Clinical Guideline Recommendations The Cystic Fibrosis Foundation: Evidence-Based Practice Recommendations for Nutrition-Related Management of Children and Adults with Cystic Fibrosis and Pancreatic Insufficiency: Results of a Systematic Review (2008) 12 regulator mutations associated with pancreatic insufficiency.
-All infants with fecal elastase <200 mg/g or coefficient of fat absorption <85% (in infants <6 months of age), or other objective evidence of pancreatic insufficiency.
+Clinical Guideline Recommendations The Cystic Fibrosis Foundation: Evidence-Based Practice Recommendations for Nutrition-Related Management of Children and Adults with Cystic Fibrosis and Pancreatic Insufficiency: Results of a Systematic Review (2008) regulator mutations associated with pancreatic insufficiency.
+All infants with fecal elastase &lt;200 mg/g or coefficient of fat absorption &lt;85% (in infants &lt;6 months of age), or other objective evidence of pancreatic insufficiency.
 In infants with unequivocal signs or symptoms of malabsorption, while awaiting confirmatory test results.
-In infants with cystic fibrosis under two years of age, pancreatic enzyme therapy should not be initiated in infants with one or two cystic fibrosis transmembrane conductance regulator mutations associated with pancreatic sufficiency unless: An objective test of pancreatic function indicates fat malabsorption.
+In infants with otystic fibrosis under two years of age, pancreatic enzyme therapy should not be initiated in infants with one or two cystic fibrosis transmembrane conductance regulator mutations associated with pancreatic sufficiency unless: An objective test of pancreatic function indicates fat malabsorption.
 The infant has unequivocal signs or symptoms of malabsorption, while awaiting confirmatory test results.
-Pancreatic enzyme replacement therapy should be initiated at a dose of 2,000 to 5,000 lipase units at each feeding, adjusted up to a dose of no greater than 2,500 lipase units per kg per feeding with a maximum daily dose of 10,000 lipase units per kg.
+Pancreatic enzyme replacement therapy should be initiated at a dose of 2,000 to 5,000 lipase units per kg per feeding with a maximum daily dose of 10,000 lipase units per kg.
 Generic, non-proprietary pancreatic enzyme replacement therapy should not be used.
-Dosing should be as follows: 500 to 2,500 units of lipase per kilogram body weight per meal; or <10,000 units of lipase per gram dietary fat per day.
-For children and adults, there is insufficient evidence regarding the efficacy of generic pancreatic enzyme preparations and, therefore, the use of proprietary pancreatic enzyme preparations for pancreatic enzyme replacement therapy is recommended.
-The absence of evidence-based recommendations highlights the need for well-designed studies of both branded and generic preparations and dosing and important clinical outcome variables.
-The Cystic Fibrosis Foundation: Use of Pancreatic Enzyme Supplements for Patients with Cystic Fibrosis in the Context of Fibrosing Colonopathy (1995) 13 Patients with pancreatic insufficiency should consume a high-calorie diet with unrestricted fat, which is appropriate for age and clinical status.
+Dosing should be as follows: 500 to 2,500 units of lipase per kilogram body weight per meal; or &lt;10,000 units of lipase per kilogram body weight per day; or &lt;4,000 units of lipase per gram dietary fat per day.
+For children and adults, there is insufficient evidence regarding the efficacy of generic pancreatic enzyme preparations and, therefore, the use of proprietary pancreatic enzyme preparations for pancreatic enzyme replacement therapy is recommendations highlights the need for well-designed studies of both branded and generic preparations and dosing and important clinical outcome variables.
+The Cystic Fibrosis Foundation: Use of Pancreatic Enzyme Supplements for Patients with Cystic Fibrosis in the Context of Fibrosing Colonopathy (1995) Patients with pancreatic insufficiency should consume a high-calorie diet with unrestricted fat, which is appropriate for age and clinical status.
 Additional calories will be required for catch-up growth.
 A nutritional assessment should be performed regularly as a component of routine care of patients with cystic fibrosis, and additionally, when dosing of pancreatic enzyme replacement is altered.
 Infants may be given 2,000 to 4,000 lipase units per 120 mL of formula or per breast-feeding.
 This provides approximately 450 to 900 lipase units per gram of fat ingested.
 Dosing enzymes per gram of fat ingested provides consistent guidelines for all ages.
 In general, patients will need 500 to 4,000 lipase units per gram of fat ingested per day.
 Dosing enzymes according to how much fat is eaten per meal is more likely to mimic the body's own response of adjusting pancreatic enzyme excretion relative to how much fat is present in a meal.
 An alternative dosing regimen based on body weight may be used although it is less physiologic.
 This method is a practical way to